-Credit Report/Scores Non-Traditional Credit: Standards for Documenting and Number of Sources - Borrower with Credit Score is Contributing ≤ 50% of Qualifying Income (cont.)
-Option 1: Documenting Individual Credit References Obtained from the Creditor Individual credit references (excludes housing payment history - see the Documenting Housing History topic above for housing requirements) obtained directly from the creditor must include all of the following: • The creditor's name, • The name of the individual providing the information • The date the account was opened, • The amount of highest credit, • The current status of the account, • The required payment amount, • The unpaid balance, and • The payment history (for a minimum of the previous 12 months) The payment history must be stated in "number of times past due" format (0x30, 0x60, etc.) Fannie Mae will not accept statements such as "current", "satisfactory" or "pays as agreed" Option 2: Documenting Payment History Obtained from the Borrower Documentation obtained directly from the borrower is subject to the following: • The terms of the debt repayment or contract must clearly be stated, and • 12-months cancelled checks or copies of the bills marked "paid" for the most recent consecutive 12 months.
-Option 3: Non-Traditional Credit Report The non-traditional credit report must: • Include the information detailed on page 12 for borrowers with insufficient credit, and • The borrower's housing history for a minimum of 12 months, and A minimum of one additional non-traditional eligible credit source.
-Refer to the Eligible Non-Traditional Credit Sources Deed / Resale Restrictions Properties with age related restrictions (55+ communities) are eligible subject to Fannie Mae requirements.
+Credit Report/Scores Option 1: Documenting Individual Credit References Obtained from the Creditor Non-Traditional Individual credit references (excludes housing payment history - see the Documenting Housing Credit: Standards for History topic above for housing requirements) obtained directly from the creditor must include all Documenting and of the following: Number of Sources -The creditor's name, Borrower with Credit The name of the individual providing the information Score is Contributing The date the account was opened, ≤ 50% of Qualifying The amount of highest credit, Income (cont.)
+The current status of the account, The required payment amount, The unpaid balance, and The payment history (for a minimum of the previous 12 months) The payment history must be stated in "number of times past due" format (0x30, 0x60, etc.) Fannie Mae will not accept statements such as "current", "satisfactory" or "pays as agreed" Option 2: Documenting Payment History Obtained from the Borrower Documentation obtained directly from the borrower is subject to the following: The terms of the debt repayment or contract must clearly be stated, and 12-months cancelled checks or copies of the bills marked "paid" for the most recent consecutive 12 months.
+Option 3: Non-Traditional Credit Report The non-traditional credit report must: Include the information detailed on page 12 for borrowers with insufficient credit, and The borrower's housing history for a minimum of 12 months. and A minimum of one additional non-traditional eligible credit source.
+Refer to the Eligible Non-Traditional Credit Sources topic for details.

+Properties with age related restrictions (55+ communities) are eligible subject to Fannie Mae requirements.
 All other properties subject to deed/resale restrictions are ineligible.